 Departments (i.e., units) submit an annual PPR plan or a full four-year PPR that includes budget requests with prioritized goals and objectives.
-These must be linked to Strategic Directions in the Educational Master Plan (EMP) (Ev. #).
+These must be linked to Strategic Directions in the Educational Master Plan (EMP) (\underline{Ev} . #).
 Corresponding actions and resources necessary to achieve the stated objectives are linked to each objective.
 Objectives from all administrative area units are then "rolled up" and prioritized at the area level (President, Instruction, Student Services, or Administrative Services) with input from each representative department or division.
-At that point, the Planning and Program Review committee considers the prioritization of all the objectives campus-wide and recommends the prioritization to the President's cabinet for approval.
-Following cabinet review and approval, the list of prioritized objectives, including budgets, is distributed to the campus community (III.D.1.a.2) (Ev. #).
+At that point, the Planning and Program Review committee considers the prioritization of all the objectives campus-wide and recommends the prioritized objectives, including budgets, is distributed to the campus community (III.D.1.a.2) (\underline{Ev} . #).